strindberg/emacsj/README.md

     1. Open Preferences -> Keymap and choose the commands you wish to use under Plugins -> EmacsJ.
 The plugin suggests key bindings, but these can of course be changed.
     2. Alternatively, choose the keymap *EmacsJ* in Preferences -> Keymap.
-This activates all the plugin commands, and can then be de-activated or changed as needed.
+This activates all the plugin commands, and can then be deactivated or changed as needed.
 3. If a command doesn't seem to do anything, double check that no other command is using the same key binding.

 ## Features